 - i.
 The University Appeal Board, as designate of General Faculties Council and the Board of Governors, shall have authority to confirm, vary or quash penalties imposed under §30A.5.1.
-Meetings of the University Appeal Board shall be scheduled as required to hear and determine appeals against disciplinary decisions of the Discipline Officer or the Dean. - ii.
-A student may appeal the decision of the Discipline Officer or the Dean.
+Meetings of the University Appeal Board shall be scheduled as required to hear and determine appeals against disciplinary decisions of the Discipline Officer or the Dean. - A student may appeal the decision of the Discipline Officer or the Dean.
 All appeals will be heard by the University Appeal Board whose decision will be final and binding. - iii.
-Where an appeal involves a charge of research and scholarship misconduct, the special requirements for communication and documentation imposed by §96.2 of the GFC Policy Manual shall constitute part of the procedures outlined below. - iv.
-A defect in procedures shall not warrant the quashing of the decision appealed from unless the defect complained of can reasonably be said to have deprived either party of a fair hearing. - Any penalty confirmed shall be deemed to have taken effect on the date determined in the original decision.
-Any new penalty shall take effect immediately upon oral notification or, failing that upon written notification. - vi.
-During the appeal period the student may continue to attend classes.
-However, assignments and examinations will not be graded until and unless the appeal is successful.
-If the appeal is lost no credit will be given for the work completed subsequent to the date given in the original decision.
+Where an appeal involves a charge of research and scholarship misconduct, the special requirements for communication and documentation imposed by \$96.2 of the GFC Policy Manual shall constitute part of the procedures outlined below. - iv.
+A defect in procedures shall not warrant the quashing of the decision appealed from unless the defect complained of can reasonably be said to have deprived either party of a fair hearing.